Note: My Web pages are best viewed with style sheets enabled.

 I don't do this.
 I use only relative sizing of fonts, leaving the main content of each page at the user's default size.
 (See also Legibility Problems below.)

 This is primarily a concern for commercial pages.
 However, I too want search engines to find my pages.
-Occasionally, I use Metacrawler to search for the topics covered by my pages, to review both the page titles and page descriptions.
+Occasionally, I search for the topics covered by my pages, to review both the page titles and page descriptions.
 I also review the search reports produced by the FreeFind search engine used by this Web site.
 (See also Bad Search above.)

 I carry no advertisements in this Web site.
 I hope none of my pages look like advertisements.